-A mouth swab drug test, also known as a saliva test or oral fluids test, collects saliva from inside the job applicant or employee's mouth.
+A mouth swab drug test, also known as a saliva test or oral fluids test, collects saliva from inside the person's mouth, whether it's a job applicant or an employee.

 Mouth swab drug tests are popular for many employers, in part because they are less expensive than other drug tests.
 They are also easy to administer.
 Saliva is easy to collect and test, so this is the simplest and least invasive type of drug testing.
 Often, the tests can be done on-site, which makes them quick and efficient.

 The drugs that can be detected by a mouth swab drug test depend on the test that is administered.
 Some tests check for more substances than others but, employers commonly check for marijuana, cocaine, opioids, amphetamine, methamphetamine, and PCP.
 Most tests can detect marijuana for 24 - 72 hours; opioids, for 24 - 36 hours; amphetamine, for 1 - 5 days; cocaine, for 1 - 10 days; methamphetamine, for 1 - 4 days; and alcohol, for 1 - 5 days.